top of page

 Final Thoughts from Nick

-I’ve long been a Canon shooter, and is still my go-to system.
-But the Sony A7 IV has surprised me in a good way.
-It’s responsive, reliable, and absolutely capable of producing safari imagery that stands shoulder to shoulder with more expensive gear.
+I’ve long been a Canon shooter, and it remains my go-to system.
+But the Sony A7 IV has surprised me positively.
+It is responsive, reliable, and capable of producing safari imagery that stands shoulder to shoulder with more expensive gear.

 If you’re considering Sony, the A7 IV is the most balanced and field-ready mirrorless body I’ve tested to date.
 Bring it with curiosity, shoot it with intent, and you’ll come home with images and stories worth sharing.